xesam/CenterDrawableTextView/README.md

 #CenterDrawableTextView

-A center align drawable(drawableLeft, drawableTop, drawableRight, drawableBottom) View.
+A center align drawable(drawableLeft or drawableTop or drawableRight or drawableBottom) View.

 include *TextView*, *Button*, *CompoundButton*, *RadioButton*

+##downside

+only support one drawableXXXX!

 #demo